 14. Risk with regard to training and securing of human resources

-Actively hiring talented human resources, the Group is working to expand systems by conducting, for example, in-house education.
+Actively hiring talented human resources, the Group is working to expand systems by conducting, for example, in-house training.
 However, if the Group were unable to secure adequate human resources, or if employees who are currently working for the Group were to leave, the Group’s business performance may be affected.
 In the Sansan/Bill One business, it is particularly necessary to secure sales staff to expand the business in the future.
 In the event that hiring were not to proceed as planned or if there were an outflow of sales people, the possibility exists that these could place restrictions on business expansion and adversely affect the Group’s business performance.

 15. Risk with regard to dependence on specific people